cuwip-nyc/cuwip-nyc.github.io/faq.md

 opportunity to engage with and learn from other women in physics at all stages of their physics careers.
 At CUWiP, budding physicists will experience a professional conference, learn about graduate school and professions in physics, and share invaluable experiences, advice, and ideas with other women.
-Undergraduate students are eligible to apply and register for the conference, and we encourage non-undergraduate students or interested faculty/mentors to email cuwipnyc@gmail.com for details about attendance and participation.
+Only undergraduate students who will be over 18 at the time of the conference may apply to CUWiP.

 ### APPLICATION AND REGISTRATION